-"Focus lock" is a technique you can use when you want to compose an image in which the subject you want to focus on is not within the focus frame in the center of the screen.
+"Focus lock" is a technique you can use when you want to compose an image in which the subject you want to focus on is not within the focus frame in the center of the screen

-- To use focus lock, select "IT Spot" for the Auto Focus area (page 37). - Align the monitor screen's focus frame with the subject you want to focus on and then halfpress the shutter button. - 2.
-Keeping the shutter button half-pressed (which maintains the focus setting), move the camera to compose the image. - 3.
-When you are ready to shoot the image, press the shutter button the rest of the way down.
+- To use focus lock, select " Spot" or " Tracking" for the Auto Focus area (page 35). - Align the monitor screen's focus frame with the subject you want to focus on and then halfpress the shutter button.